guffelman/CustomObjectHistory/README.md

-Here’s the updated README for the `CustomObjectHistoryService` class without any hyperlinks:

----

 # CustomObjectHistoryService

 The `CustomObjectHistoryService` class provides functionality to insert records into the `Custom_Object_History__c` custom object in Salesforce.
 It is used to track changes to custom objects by logging the previous and new values of fields, and associating them with an account when applicable.